USS America (LHA 6) Conducts a Fueling-At-Sea with Royal Navy Destroyer HMS Defender (D36)

-PHILLIPPINE SEA (Aug.
-20, 2021) The Royal Navy Destroyer HMS Defender (D36) receives fuel from the forward-deployed amphibious assault ship USS America (LHA 6) during a fueling-at-sea.
+PHILLIPINE SEA (Aug.
+20,2021) The Royal Navy Destroyer HMS Defender (D36) steams alongside the forward-deployed amphibious assault ship USS America (LHA 6) to conduct a fueling-at-sea.
 America, flagship of the America Expeditionary Strike Group, along with the 31st Marine Expeditionary Unit, is operating in the U.S. 7th Fleet area of responsibility to enhance interoperability with allies and partners and serve as a ready response force to defend peace and stability in the Indo-Pacific region.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Vincent E. Zline)

 |Date Taken: